jhallen/joe-editor/docs/man.md

 <br>

 * smartbacks
-Enable smart backspace (backspace unindents).
+Enable smart backspace and tab.
+When this mode is set backspace and tab indent or unindent based on the values of the istep and indentc options.
 <br>

 * smarthome
-Enable smart home (home key jumps to indentation point on first or second press).
+Home key first moves cursor to beginning of line, then if hit again, to the first non-blank character.
 <br>

 * smsg __string__